Surendranath Banerjee

-Sir Surendranath Banerjee (সুরেন্দ্রনাথ বন্দ্যোপাধ্যায়; 10 November 1848 – 6 August 1925), often known as Rashtraguru (lit.
-'Teacher of the Nation') was an Indian nationalist leader during the British Raj.
+Sir Surendranath Banerjee (10 November 1848 – 6 August 1925), often known as Rashtraguru (lit.
+'Teacher of the Nation'), was an Indian nationalist leader during the British Raj.
 He founded the Indian National Association to bring Hindus and Muslims together for political action.
 He was also one of the founding members of the Indian National Congress.
 Unlike Congress, however, Surendranath supported Montagu–Chelmsford Reforms, and with many liberal leaders he left Congress and founded a new organisation, Indian National Liberation Federation, in 1919.